 - AHEC of Southwest Oregon

 - Oregon Healthcare Workforce Institute (OHWI)

 The 10-week Provost Scholar Program is part of a larger Undergraduate Summer Fellowship (USF) program administered by the Oregon National Primate Research Center (ONPRC), an institute of Oregon Health & Science University (OHSU).
 Two students are funded through this program each summer.
-Eligible applicants will have completed at least 2 years in an accredited 4-year institution by the start date of the program and come from an underrepresented minority background (includes American Indian or Alaska Native; Black or African American; Native Hawaiian or other Pacific Islander; Hispanic or Latino).
+Eligible applicants will be current sophomores or juniors in an accredited 4-year institution in the state of Oregon by the start date of the program and come from an underrepresented minority background (includes Native American or Alaska Native; Black or African American; Native Hawaiian or other Pacific Islander; Hispanic or Latino).
 Additional criteria for application may include having experienced economic hardship*, being first in your family to attend college, and/or having experienced other educational, ethnic/cultural, family circumstance hardships.

-The UCEDD Summer Internship Program is an eight-week long summer internship that provides opportunities for high school or early college age students to gain experience in the disability field, develop transferable skills, and learn about various career paths in health care.
+The OHSU UCEDD 2023 Summer Internship Program (SIP) will be hybrid (some in-person and some virtual activities).
+SIP is an eight-week long summer internship that provides opportunities for high school or early college age students to gain experience in the disability field, develop transferable skills, and learn about various career paths in health care.
 Interns will participate 24 hours per week in group activities and on a project at one of the Institute on Development and Disability centers, gaining experience in research, education, training, and dissemination.
 This internship is designed for students who are interested in pursuing a career in health care, specifically with a focus on disability.
 Interns will receive a stipend.
-Applications are due January 31, 2020.
+Applications are due January 16, 2023.
 For more information, including a link to the application, please visit www.ohsu.edu/sip.